Anshikasinha18/Anshikasinha18/README.md

 <!--
 **Anshikasinha18/Anshikasinha18** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+Hey!!
+This is Anshika Sinha (20BCE10703) from CSE Core, doing my UG course from VIT Bhopal University.

 Here are some ideas to get you started: